Invoicing Basics

 Or I’ll see you in court!

-The usage rights granted should be listed on the invoice.
+The usage rights granted can be listed on the invoice.
 Don’t assume the customer still has your original estimate which stated these rights.

 Invoice Delivery

 There’s no reason to wait before sending an invoice.
 When you buy anything, you have to pay right away.
-When your photography work is done, send an invoice.
+When your photography work is done, send the invoice.

 Every contact with a customer is a marketing opportunity.
 So your cover letter should include a casual “Please remember to call me for your next photo assignment” or something similar.
-Attach a business card whenever possible.
+Attach a business card if applicable.

 Have customers make their cheque payable to your business, not to you.
 It’s more professional and it’s important to put incoming money through your business account to produce a cash flow.